Dhanika13/Neural_Network_from_scratch/README.md

   <em>Animation of predicted function.</em>
 </p>

 Loss value for train data is 0.019 and for test data is 0.021.
-The difference is not so large and the predicted function not overfitting the train data, instead give similar plot for true sine function.
+The difference is not so large and the predicted function not overfitting the train data, instead give a similar plot for true sine function.

 ---